 - Three syringes of whitening gel (enough for six to nine complete whitening applications, with two to three applications per syringe)

 - A brief set of instructions and a visual results guide

-HiSmile recommends starting by using ¼ of the syringe on the top tray and ¼ on the bottom tray, for a total of half a syringe used for each application.
-(You may want to reduce the gel slightly the next time if you feel there is too much on the mouthpiece.)
+HiSmile recommends that you start by using ¼ of the syringe on the top tray and ¼ on the bottom tray, for a total of half a syringe used for each application.
+You may want to reduce the amount of gel slightly during subsequent applications if you feel there is too much on the mouthpiece.